lambojia/nmapVulners/README.md

 recipients:     (required) comma delimited list of email recipients. ie: user1@example.com,user2@email.com

-sender:         (optional) From header to be used for sending out emails. defaults to the hostname when not supplied.
+sender:         (optional) From header to be used for sending out emails. defaults to the user@hostname when not supplied.

+mincvss:        (optional) (decimal value from 1.0 to 10.0) Limit CVEs shown to those with this CVSS score or greater

 Dependencies
 ------------